ibm-cloud-docs/containers/cs_ingress_user_managed.md

 Bring your own Ingress controller to run on {{site.data.keyword.cloud_notm}} and leverage an IBM-provided hostname and TLS certificate.
 {: shortdesc}

-The IBM-provided Ingress application load balancers (ALBs) are based on NGINX controllers that you can configure by using [custom {{site.data.keyword.cloud_notm}} annotations](/docs/containers?topic=containers-ingress_annotation).
-Depending on what your app requires, you might want to configure your own custom Ingress controller.
-When you bring your own Ingress controller instead of using the IBM-provided Ingress ALB, you are responsible for supplying the controller image, maintaining the controller, updating the controller, and any security-related updates to keep your Ingress controller free from vulnerabilities.
+In {{site.data.keyword.containerlong_notm}}, IBM-provided application load balancers (ALBs) are based on a custom implementation of the NGINX Ingress controller.
+However, depending on what your app requires, you might want to configure your own custom Ingress controller instead of using the IBM-provided ALBs.
+For example, you might want to use the Istio `ingressgateway` load balancer service to control traffic for your cluster.
+When you bring your own Ingress controller, you are responsible for supplying the controller image, maintaining the controller, updating the controller, and any security-related updates to keep your Ingress controller free from vulnerabilities.

 ## Classic clusters: Exposing your Ingress controller by creating an NLB and a hostname
 {: #user_managed_nlb}